alfredbaudisch/alfredbaudisch.com/content/projects/indie-gamedev-podcast/logs/2022-04-30-game-development-documentaries-and-game-jams-interview-with-phil-strahl-pixel-prophecy.md

 00:51:40 Gamedev and Game Jams as an Excuse to Make Things
 00:59:31 Most memorable Game Jam
 01:03:20 Have you ever liked a Game Jam theme?
-01:04:23 “Open-ended game ideas, limitations, overthinking”
+01:04:23 "Open-ended game ideas, limitations, overthinking"
-01:08:16 “Artist’s Dilemma, finding our own twist”
+01:08:16 "Artist's Dilemma, finding our own twist"
 01:11:58 Complexity when Making Games
 01:13:57 Releasing a Commercial Game as Indie
 01:15:27 Finished not Perfect Indie Game
 01:16:27 Building a Game from Scratch
 01:21:01 Indie game marketing
 01:22:33 Curiosity: Erlang Language
-01:24:15 Curiosity: Alfred’s name German pronunciation
+01:24:15 Curiosity: Alfred's name German pronunciation
 01:25:18 What is your favorite DAW Digital Audio Workstation?
 01:27:20 Favorite video editing software
 01:29:05 Favorite Game Engine